tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 #### Endpoint domain name

-- If the domains do not share the same Nameless Analytics Server-side client tag: with this configuration the endpoint domain can be static as [described here](#endpoint-domain-name).
+- If the domains do not share the same Nameless Analytics Server-side Client Tag: with this configuration the endpoint domain can be static as [described here](#endpoint-domain-name).

-- If multiple domains share the same Nameless Analytics Server-side client tag: With this configuration the endpoint domain must be dynamic.
+- If multiple domains share the same Nameless Analytics Server-side Client Tag: With this configuration the endpoint domain must be dynamic.

-This is necessary because when the Nameless Analytics Server-side client tag claims a request, it responds with a Set-Cookie header that includes the Domain attribute.
+This is necessary because when the Nameless Analytics Server-side Client Tag claims a request, it responds with a Set-Cookie header that includes the Domain attribute.
 To correctly set the Nameless Analytics cookies, the Domain attribute must match the domain or be a subdomain of the webpage’s domain that sent the request.

 Therefore: